Nothing

 #' @description Simple-to-use functions

-#' for fitting regression models and
+#' for fitting linear models by regression

-#' testing indirect effects using
+#' testing indirect effects, using

 #' just one function.